ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 - The system message handling is still inconsistent, particularly for Shakespearean language instructions.
 - The current implementation is prioritizing general response formatting over specific system message instructions.
 - The Shakespearean prefix is not being applied consistently, even when a Shakespearean system message is detected.
+- The response generation logic may not be properly considering the system message when determining the response format.

 ## Hypotheses (Ranked by Likelihood)